 George Baghdassarian, MDiv

-Chaplain Baghdassarian earned a bachelor’s in history with a minor in cultural anthropology from California State University, Northridge and a master’s of divinity at Fuller Theological Seminary in Pasadena, California.
-He then became a full-time minister, serving as a youth leader, teacher, Christian education director and pastor in both the Armenian Evangelical Church and Armenian Apostolic Church.
+He earned a bachelor’s degree in history with a minor in cultural anthropology from California State University, Northridge, and a master’s of divinity at Fuller Theological Seminary in Pasadena, Calif.
+He then became a full-time minister, serving as a youth leader, teacher, Christian education director and pastor in the Armenian Evangelical Church and Armenian Apostolic Church.

-In 2009, he pursued a career in the area of hospital spiritual care, becoming a Resident Chaplain and earning four units of Clinical Pastoral Education at Providence St. Joseph Medical Center in Burbank, CA before becoming the full-time Night Chaplain at Providence Holy Cross Medical Center in Mission Hills, California.
-Over the course of his residency and as a full-time chaplain, Chaplain Baghdassarian developed a specialty in the areas of emergency medicine, intensive care and trauma.
+In 2009, he pursued a career in hospital spiritual care, becoming a resident chaplain and earning four units of clinical pastoral education at Providence St. Joseph Medical Center in Burbank, Calif., before becoming the full-time night chaplain at Providence Holy Cross Medical Center in Mission Hills, Calif.
+Over the course of his residency and as a full-time chaplain, he developed a specialty in applying pastoral care to the areas of emergency medicine, intensive care and trauma.